akshay0712-dev/campusDocs/README.md

-# CampusDocs
+# OneStop

-Welcome to **CampusDocs**!
-This is a web application designed to streamline access to essential documents and college WhatsApp groups for students.
-With CampusDocs, you can easily find and download important forms and join relevant WhatsApp groups—all in one place.
+Welcome to **OneStop**!
+This is a web application designed to streamline access to essential documents, syllabus, college WhatsApp groups for students and more.
+With OneStop, you can easily find and download important forms, join relevant WhatsApp groups, view syllabus, and keep track of academic events—all in one place!

-## Features
+## Pages

+- **Home**: The central hub for accessing all features of the site.
-- **Document Repository**: Access a variety of essential documents such as medical forms and anti-ragging formats.
+- **Docs**: A repository for all essential documents such as medical formate and anti-ragging formats etc.
-- **WhatsApp Group Hub**: View and join all college WhatsApp groups directly from the website.
+- **WhatsGrp**: View and join all college WhatsApp groups directly from the website.
-- **Responsive Design**: Enjoy a seamless experience on both mobile and desktop devices.
+- **Syllabus**: Access syllabus organized by department and semester.
+- **Calendar**: Stay updated with important academic dates and events.

+## Key Features

+- **Instant Access to Documents**: Easily find and download frequently requested documents, like medical-formate, and anti-ragging formats etc.
+- **Join Your College WhatsApp Groups**: Discover all your college WhatsApp groups in one hub.
+Simply click the “Join Group” button and stay connected with your peers.
+- **Syllabus Section**: Browse syllabus for various courses and semesters, ensuring you have all the necessary information for your studies.
+- **Academic Calendar**: Keep track of important dates, deadlines, and events in your college calendar.
 - **User-Friendly Interface**: Navigate the site effortlessly with a clean and intuitive design.

 ## Technologies Used

-- **Frontend**:  React, vite
+- **Frontend**:  React
-- **Styling**: CSS
+- **Styling**: Tailwind CSS
+- **Routing Framework**: React Router DOM

 ## Getting Started